 If you fall off your board the first thing you will want to do is retrieve your paddle (but it’s always best to try to hold on to it!).
-In order not to get separated from your board, ALWAYS WEAR A STANDARD LEASH ROUND YOUR LOWER LEG.
+In order not to get separated from your board, ALWAYS WEAR THE LEASH ROUND YOUR LOWER LEG.

 - When to Stand Up